ana-bisette/Electrocatalytic-Properties-of-Novel-Carbon-Allotropes-A-DFT-and-MD-Comparative-Study/README.md

 ## Overview

-This repository contains scripts and data processing workflows developed during an Undergraduate Research project at the Federal University of ABC (UFABC).
+This repository contains computational workflows, simulation scripts, and data analysis tools developed during an Undergraduate Research project at the Federal University of ABC (UFABC).

-This research focused on investigating the electrocatalytic properties of novel carbon allotropes through computational modeling.
-The study systematically compared the accuracy of **Reactive Force Field Molecular Dynamics (ReaxFF-MD)** and **Density Functional Theory (DFT)** in describing catalytic processes for clean energy applications.
+This research investigated the electrocatalytic properties of novel carbon-based materials through computational modeling.
+The study focused on evaluating the capabilities and limitations of **Reactive Force Field Molecular Dynamics (ReaxFF-MD)** by comparing its predictions with **Density Functional Theory (DFT)** reference calculations for the description of catalytic processes relevant to clean energy applications.
 ---

 ## Project Scope